fejmiqaz/SP/Advanced_SP/two/ReadMe.md

 ### Task 37:

-Create a char array, and print out the letter with the most occurrence in the array, if it happens that 2 or more letters appear the same number of times, print out the array with the largest number in ASCII code.
+Create a char array, and print out the letter with the most occurrence in the array, if it happens that 2 or more letters appear the same number of times, print out the array with the largest number in ASCII code. <br>
+Input: <b>
+15 <br>
+A B C D C G G A G C A G S W F <br>
+Output: <br>
+G<br>